How Do You Ship Orders?

 Important details:

-- Use the post office’s street address, not “PO Box.”
+- Use the post office’s street address.

-- The PO Box number must be written as a unit number (e.g., #123 or Unit 123—your post office will specify which format they prefer).
+- The PO Box number must be written as a unit number (e.g., "#123" or "Unit 123").

 - Never include the words “PO Box” anywhere in the address when using this format.